AllenCellModeling/elastic_net_gene_selection/README.md

     * _Recommendations:_
       * _Require pull request reviews before merging_
       * _Require status checks to pass before merging (Recommended: lint and test)_

-#### Suggested Git Branch Strategy
-1. `master` is for the most up-to-date development, very rarely should you directly commit to this branch.
-GitHub Actions will run on every push and on a CRON to this branch but still recommended to commit to your development branches and make pull requests to master.
-2. `stable` is for releases only.
-When you want to release your project on PyPI, simply make a PR from `master` to `stable`, this template will handle the rest as long as you have added your PyPI information described in the above **Optional Steps** section.
-3. Your day-to-day work should exist on branches separate from `master`.
-Even if it is just yourself working on the repository, make a PR from your working branch to `master` so that you can ensure your commits don't break the development head.
-GitHub Actions will run on every push to any branch or any pull request from any branch to any other branch.
-4. It is recommended to use "Squash and Merge" commits when committing PR's.
-It makes each set of changes to `master` atomic and as a side effect naturally encourages small well defined PR's.
-5. GitHub's UI is bad for rebasing `master` onto `stable`, as it simply adds the commits to the other branch instead of properly rebasing from what I can tell.
-You should always rebase locally on the CLI until they fix it.

 ***Free software: Allen Institute Software License***